 Before I do that, I need to address a common criticism of Gorilla Mindset.
 Some argue that all Cernovich did was gather a bunch of pre-existing information and put it into book form.

 To me, that’s the best part of Gorilla Mindset.
-Cernovich takes a bunch of topics like fitness, money, body language, and lifestyle, and demonstrates how they’re all interconnected.
+Cernovich takes a bunch of topics like self-talk, fitness, money, body language, and lifestyle, and shows how they’re all connected.
 Even better, Gorilla Mindset isn’t just mental masturbation, showing off how much Cernovich knows about a variety of topics: At the end of each chapter he provides practical steps you can take that second to start positively influencing your mindset, your emotions, and ultimately your life.

 I cannot recommend this book enough for both men and women.
 Cernovich is proud of what he’s done with Gorilla Mindset, and rightly so.
 For a dose of inspiration and a swift kick in the ass, check this book out.